 - Add garlic and cook for a minute, then add garam masala powder and saute for 1 more minute.
 (Adding garam masala at this time release the best flavor).

-Pour in the vegetable stock and simmer for 20 minutes until the cauliflower is starting to break down.
-Stir through the yogurt, then use a hand blender to whizz until completely smooth.
+- Pour in the vegetable stock and simmer for 15 to 20 minute.
+Switch off the flame.
+Add curd & stir well.
+Now using a hand blender blend it until completely smooth.

 - Add salt n pepper now. ( Make sure you add salt after adding curd & blending).
 Mix well.